 Who knows better what kind of content your audience wants than your audience itself?
 Plus, it’s useful for customers to ask for the content they’d want to see.

-Using your social media and Uscreen platforms, you can source from
+Using your social media and Uscreen online community platform feature, you can source from

 - Live Chat

 Hilliard Studio Method taps into their community to create a constant stream of social media content.

 For example, their Instagram stories are always full of user-generated content of people taking part in their courses.
 Then they re-share this content with shoutouts for members:

 You can encourage members to share their content and experiences with your video content, like Hilliard Studio Method does here:

 You’ll ideally have a few ‘champion’ customers who are ready to step up and spark conversation.
 Most likely, you already have this type of customer.

 If not, you could offer incentives for this or create some kind of gamification around it.